-The first contacts between Russia and Siam (as Thailand was formerly known) are dated back to February 19, 1863 (new style calendar) when two Russian ships "Gaydamak" and "Novik" shored at the Bangkok Port on the Chao Raya River.
+The first contacts between Russia and Siam date back to February 19, 1863 when two Russian ships "Gaydamak" and "Novik" shored at the Bangkok Port on the Chao Raya River.
 In 1876-77 N.Miklukho-Maklay visited Thailand during his voyage to the countries in the Asia-Pacific region.

-In the end of XIX century Siam considered Russia as an ally which can render assistance in the Siamese struggle for preserving independence against the colonial expansion of European Powers.
+In the end of XIX century Siam considered Russia as an ally capable of rendering its assistance in the Siamese struggle for preserving independence against the colonial expansion of European Powers.
 The relations between the two countries received substantial progress.
 In 1882 the Russian naval squadron under the command of Rear Admiral A.B.Aslambekov came to Siam on the occasion of the Chakri Dynasty Centennial Celebration.
-In 1888 Russian musician P.Schurovskiy composed the National anthem of Siam, which was used up to 1932, and became afterwards the Royal Anthem of Thailand.
+In 1888 Russian musician P.Schurovskiy composed the National Anthem of Siam, which was used up to 1932, and became afterwards the Royal Anthem of Thailand.
+H.R.H.
 Russian Crown Prince Nikholas visited Bangkok in 1891.
-The same year Siamese Prince Damrong came to Livadia (Crimea) where he was given an audience by the Russian Emperor Alexander III.
-In 1896 Siamese Prince Chira was a guest at the Coronation Ceremony of Emperor Nikholas II.
+The same year H.R.H.
+Siamese Prince Damrong came to Livadia (Crimea) where he was given an audience by H.M.
+Russian Emperor Alexander III.
+In 1896 H.R.H.
+Siamese Prince Chira was a guest at the Coronation Ceremony of H.M.
+Emperor Nikholas II.

-At the end of XIX - beginning of XX centuries a number of Members of the Thai Royal Family and state officials visited Russia.
+At the end of XIX - beginning of XX centuries a number of the Thai Royal Family Members and state officials visited Russia.
 Many young Thai aristocrats received education in St. Petersburg and Moscow.
-The son of King Chulalongkorn - H.R.H.
+The son of H.M.
+King Chulalongkorn - H.R.H.
 Prince Chakrabongse stayed in Russia for several years, studied at the Corps des Pages and General Staff Academy, served in the Russian Army.
-In 1906 he married Ekaterina Desnitskaya.
+In 1906 he married Russian citizen Ms. Ekaterina Desnitskaya.

-Since the mid 80-s under the influence of positive changes on the international arena the bilateral relations enjoyed significant rise.
-In 1987 the first exchange of the visits by the Foreign Ministers took place.
+Since the mid 80-s under the influence of positive changes on the international arena the bilateral relations have been enjoying significant rise.
+In 1987 the first exchange of visits by the Foreign Ministers took place.
 In May 1988 General Prem Tinsulanonda, Prime Minister of Thailand, paid an official visit to Moscow.
-In February 1990 Mr. Nikolay I. Ryzhkov, Chairman of the Council of Ministers of the USSR, paid an official visit to Bangkok.
+In February 1990 Mr. Nikolay Ryzhkov, Chairman of the Council of Ministers of the USSR, paid an official visit to Bangkok.

-On December 28, 1991 the Royal Thai Government recognised the Russian Federation as a sovereign state and reconfirmed its intention to develop friendly and mutually beneficial relations.
+On December 28, 1991 the Royal Thai Government recognized the Russian Federation as a sovereign state and reconfirmed its intention to develop friendly and mutually beneficial relations with it.

-In October 2003 Russian President Vladimir V. Putin paid a State visit to the Kingdom of Thailand.
+In October 2003 Russian President H.E.
+Mr. Vladimir Putin paid a State visit to the Kingdom of Thailand.

-In July 2007 Her Majesty Queen Sirikit of Thailand paid a State visit to the Russian Federation on behalf of His Majesty King Bhumibol Adulyadej of Thailand.
+In July 2007 H.M.
+Queen Sirikit of Thailand paid a State visit to the Russian Federation on behalf of H.M.
+King Bhumibol Adulyadej of Thailand.